 These two strings are made up of exactly the same words as the first two, and differ in exactly the same way, word-wise - (3) has one more word in it than (4).
-However, the extra word - "that" - has much less effect in these two strings of words than in the first two: both of them are just gibberish, with or without the "that."
-You can recognize that the individual words mean something, but it's hard to tell whether the whole string of words means anything at all, let alone whether (3) means something different from (4).
+However, the extra word - 'that' - has much less effect in these two strings of words than in the first two: both of them are just gibberish, with or without the 'that'.
+You can recognize that the individual words mean something, but it's hard to tell whether the whole string of words means anything at all, let alone whether (3) means something different than (4).
 This is the effect of the second part of the encryption system.
 It is the way the words are put together - their syntax - that makes the sequences in (1) and (2) so different from the sequences in (3) and (4).

 We'll learn more about both parts of the system as we go along, and how the parts interact, but for now, let's get back to our central question for this chapter.
-What's the problem with defining a "word" as "the minimal unit of speech with its own meaning"?
+What's the problem with defining a 'word' as 'the minimal unit of speech with its own meaning'?

-1.3 Wordhood: The Whole Kit and Caboodle
+1.3 Wordhood: the whole kit and caboodle